 10 Driving Tips to Save MoneyMar 5th, 2019

-For most Canadians, weekends means road trips.
-While a jump in the lake is definitely worth the extra miles, driving can take a serious toll on the health of your vehicle and your wallet.
+For many Canadians, travel to and from work can be far, and we all enjoy the road trips on the weekends.
+All this driving can take a serious toll on the health of your vehicle and your wallet.

-These are our top 10 money-saving tips to help you make the most out of your long distance travels.
+These are Legacy's top 10 money-saving tips to help you make the most out of your long distance travels.

 1. Get a tune up